Ucnt/aws-s3-data-finder/README.md

 # Prefixes and postfixes
 - For a bucket called "mycompany" a prefix or postfix would be something like "-admin" or ".admin"
 - These are in module/prefixes_postfixes.py.
 I have commented out a large number that were not useful to me.
-- If a ".", "-", or "_" is already in the name, only that char will be used
+- If a ".", "-", or "_" is already in the name, only that char will be used (faster and best results)

 # Example commands